Trump casts doubt on planned summit with North Korean leader

 The Trump administration is at odds with Beijing over trade.
 Trump on Monday urged China, North Korea’s main trading partner, to maintain tight sanctions, tweeting that “the word is that recently the Border has become much more porous.”

+Tensions between the United States and North Korea escalated last year as Pyongyang tested missiles believed capable of hitting the U.S. mainland.
+Trump threatened to “totally destroy North Korea” if necessary and derided Kim as a madman and “little rocket man” while Kim said the president was mentally deranged.”

-Reporting by David Brunnstrom, Matt Spetalnick and Steve Holland; Additional reporting by Joyce Lee in Seoul and Doina Chiacu, Makini Brice and Lisa Lambert in Washington; Editing by Yara Bayoumy and Bill Trott
+Reporting by Jeff Mason, David Brunnstrom, Matt Spetalnick and Steve Holland; Additional reporting by Joyce Lee in Seoul and Doina Chiacu, Makini Brice and Lisa Lambert in Washington; Editing by Yara Bayoumy and Bill Trott